openstack-archive/senlin/doc/source/tutorial/basics.rst

   $ senlin cluster-show mycluster

-For more details, please check the :doc:`Resizing a Cluster <../user/clusters>` section in the :doc:`User References <../user/index>` documentation.
+For more details, please check the :doc:`Resizing a Cluster <../user/clusters>` section in the :ref:`user-references` section.

 Resizing a Cluster